SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

-   The ``airports`` dictionary is declared as a variable (with the ``var`` introducer), and not a constant (with the ``let`` introducer), because more airports will be added to the dictionary in the examples below.
+   The ``airports`` dictionary is declared as a variable (with the ``var`` introducer), and not a constant (with the ``let`` introducer), because more airports are added to the dictionary in the examples below.

 The ``airports`` dictionary is initialized with a dictionary literal containing two key-value pairs.